Jetraw/hdf5/readme.md

 ## Install Windows

 Download the HDF5 filter library (.dll) from [latest (pre-)release](https://github.com/Jetraw/hdf5/releases/download/21.08.18.6/h5jetrawfilter.dll).
-Copy the HDF5 Jetraw filter (h5jetrawfilter.dll) into your HDF5 install plugin path (e.g. path_to_HDF_installation/HDF5/1.8.18/lib/plugin/)
+Copy the HDF5 Jetraw filter (h5jetrawfilter.dll) into your HDF5 install plugin path (e.g. path_to_HDF_installation/HDF5/1.x.y/lib/plugin/)

 ## Install Linux

 Download the HDF5 filter library (.so) from [latest (pre-)release](https://github.com/Jetraw/hdf5/releases/download/21.08.18.6/libh5jetrawfilter.so).
-Copy the HDF5 Jetraw filter (libh5jetrawfilter.so) into your desired folder and export the environment variable HDF5_PLUGIN_PATH to the chosen folder:
+Copy the HDF5 Jetraw filter (libh5jetrawfilter.so) into your desired folder (recommended to use the same as the installation. path_to_HDF_installation/HDF5/1.x.y/lib/plugin/) and export the environment variable HDF5_PLUGIN_PATH to the chosen folder:

 ```
 export HDF5_PLUGIN_PATH=/desired_folder_for_hdf5_filters/